trilogy-data/pytrilogy/README.md

 ## PreQL

-pypreql is a experimental implementation of the preql language [https://github.com/preqldata].
+pypreql is an experimental implementation of the [PreQL](https://github.com/preqldata).

 The preql language spec itself will be linked from the above repo.

 Pypreql can be run locally to parse and execute preql [.preql] models.

+## Examples

+Examples can be found in the [public model repository](https://github.com/preqldata/trilogy-public-models).
+This is a good place to start for a basic understanding of the language.

 ## Dialects

 The POC supports alpha syntax for

+- Bigquery
 - SQL Server
-- Bigquery
+- DuckDB

 ## Setting Up Your Environment

 Recommend that you work in a virtual environment with requirements from both requirements.txt and requirements-test.txt installed.
 The latter is necessary to run tests (surprise).

-Pypreql is python 3.9+
+Pypreql is python 3.10+

 ## Running Tests